 This course will provide an overview to the theory, tools, and techniques necessary for creating high-quality graphics using design software tools.
-This course may be substituted with CAT 150 Imaging I: Principles of Photography and Introduction to Photoshop[®] and CAT180 Imaging II: Techniques of Photoshop[®] and Painter[TM] or equivalent.
+At the completion of this course students will be able to apply various software packages to create graphics for Web applications in raster or vector format.